His Long-Promised Reckoning

 After a life spent repairing

-his cowhide heart that has ruptured
+his cowhide heart that's ruptured

 as often as a field of oil rigs

-in the Panhandle heat
+in the Amarillo heat,

 a gunslinger of some years,

-weathered to the amber of
+weathered to the amber

-Old Overholt Rye,
+of Old Overholt Rye,

 emerges from the final gasp